 Who we serve

-When serving individuals with forensic involvement, our work centers around complying with court mandates, behavior management and assisting individuals to develop the life skills and strategies needed to remain successful members of their community.
+When serving individuals with forensic involvement, our work centers around complying with court mandates, behavior management and supporting individuals to develop the life skills and strategies needed to remain successful members of their community.
 Using a person-centered approach, our goal is to help each individual we serve, better understand and address the behaviors that contribute to forensic involvement.

 What is a developmental disability?

 The term developmental disability refers to a severe and chronic disability that is attributable to a mental or physical impairment that begins before an individual reaches adulthood.
 These disabilities include intellectual disability, cerebral palsy, epilepsy, autism, and disabling conditions closely related to intellectual disability or requiring similar treatment.

 See below for more information on each development disability.

 Intellectual Disability is characterized by significantly subaverage general intellectual functioning (i.e., an IQ of approximately 70 or below) with concurrent deficits or impairments in adaptive functioning.